Los Angeles Head Injury Lawyers

 • Hemorrhage — A brain hemorrhage is a kind of stroke caused by an artery in the brain bursting and causing localized bleeding in surrounding tissues.
 The bleeding kills brain cells and accounts for many strokes.

 Virtually all of these different head injuries have the potential to result in permanent brain damage.
-Most head injuries are going to require intensive medical treatment as well as prolonged recovery time.
+Some head injuries are going to require intensive medical treatment as well as prolonged rehabilitation time.

 Medical treatment of head injuries can often be very costly, and brain injury victims, in particular, may be unable to return to work or participate in other activities.
-As all of these costs add up for people, it becomes increasingly important for any head injury victim to quickly contact Arash Law so they can begin working with the best head injury lawyer in Los Angeles who can provide appropriate legal counsel and also seek justice for victims.
+As all of these costs add up for people, it becomes increasingly important for any head injury victim to seek compensation.
+Experienced head injury lawyers in Los Angeles can provide appropriate legal counsel and advocacy for the victims during this process.

 Head injuries can often be difficult for most people to diagnose on their own, and many people will not know that they suffered a head injury until they begin experiencing some of the more debilitating symptoms.
-In these cases, some of the most common kinds of symptoms of minor head injuries can include:
+In these cases, the common symptoms of minor head injuries can include:

 • Raised, swollen area from a bump or a bruise